Swords into ploughshares

 "Beating swords into ploughshares" (or plowshares) is the conversion of military weapons or technologies for peaceful civilian applications.
 The phrase originates from Isaiah 2:4:

-Many peoples shall come and say, "Come, let us go up to the mountain of the L, to the house of the God of Jacob; that he may teach us his ways and that we may walk in his paths."
+Many peoples shall come and say, "Come, let us go up to the mountain of the Lord, to the house of the God of Jacob; that he may teach us his ways and that we may walk in his paths."
 For out of Zion shall go forth instruction, and the word of the Lord from Jerusalem.
 He shall judge between the nations, and shall arbitrate for many peoples; they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war any more.